henrybuilt/jcn/README.md

 ## Further Development & Standardization

-JCN is still in early development, and we're looking for contributors to help build out the ecosystem.
+JCON is still in early development, and we're looking for contributors to help build out the ecosystem.

 Current standardization efforts are focused on JS/React (specifically NextJS for web-only apps and Expo/React Native for cross-platform apps), but we're also interested in supporting other languages/frameworks.

-More documentation on the JCN spec is coming soon as it is built out.
+More documentation on the JCON spec is coming soon as it is built out.

-Contact support@symbolicframeworks.com if you're interested in contributing or using JCN in your project.
+Contact support@symbolicframeworks.com if you're interested in contributing or using JCON in your project.

 ## License